OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/04-ExG-Setup.md

 ![EEG on Cyton](../../assets/GettingStartedImages/ExG_GUI_0.png)

 Turn off the channels that we are not using.
-EEG is on channel 1, 2, 3.
+EEG is on channels 1, 2, 3.
 EMG is on channel 8.
 ECG is on channel 16.
 ![EEG on Cyton](../../assets/GettingStartedImages/ExG_GUI_1.png)

-Go to Hardware Settings (at the right of 'Channels'), turn off SRB for channel 9 and 16.
+Go to Hardware Settings (at the right of 'Channels'), turn off SRB for channels 9 and 16.
 These are the EMG and ECG channels.
 ![EEG on Cyton](../../assets/GettingStartedImages/ExG_GUI_2.png)

-If everything connects correctly, you should see the 3-channel EEG, ECG and EMG in the GUI.
+If everything connects correctly, you should see the 3-channel EEG, ECG, and EMG in the GUI.
 Check the following GIF for some signature signal in these physiological data streams.
 ![ExG Demo Video](../../assets/GettingStartedImages/ExG_tutorial.gif)